Adewale Wahab

-Adewale Dauda Wahab (born 4 October 1984 in Port Harcourt) is a Nigerian former footballer who played as a midfielder.
-Until end of the season 2010–11, he played for AC Bellinzona.
+Adewale Dauda Wahab (born 4 October 1984) is a Nigerian former footballer who played as a midfielder.

 Career

 Roma

 Wahab started his European career with Italian club Reggiana, along with Obafemi Martins and other Nigerian players.
 Both players were signed by Italian giants Roma in July 2001, for 3 billion lire, while Giuseppe Di Masi moved in the opposite direction for 2.5 billion lire on a co-ownership deal.
-Wahab was loaned back to Reggiana in the 2001–02 season.
-He played for Roma's Primavera team in 2002–-03 season, and was promoted to the first team in the 2003–04 season, playing once in Serie A and once in the 2003–04 UEFA Cup, when he substituted Daniele De Rossi against FK Vardar.
+Wahab was loaned back to Reggiana in the 2002–03 season.
+He was promoted to Roma's first team in the 2003–04 season, playing once in Serie A and once in the 2003–04 UEFA Cup, when he substituted Daniele De Rossi against Macedonian club Vardar.
 Wahab also played for Bologna in the 2001 Torneo Città di Arco.

 He then spent three seasons loaned to clubs in the Italian lower divisions.
 Although he was loaned to other clubs, in 2006 his contract was extended from 2007 to 2009.